davidhuser/dhis2-pk/README.md

 **Script name:** `user-orgunits.py`

-Returns all users of an Organisation Unit to a **csv file** that are configured like below.
+Writes all users of an Organisation Unit who are configured like below to a **csv file**.
 Users who are assigned both an Orgunit **and** sub-Orgunit can be a source of access errors.
 ![issue](https://i.imgur.com/MXiALrL.png)

 |argument              |description   |